First Response Time

 For Intercom teams, FRT is influenced by staffing levels, routing rules, and bot configuration.
 Tracking it by channel, time of day, and team reveals specific bottlenecks that can be addressed through scheduling adjustments or automation.

-Understand and act on first response time with KPI Tree
+Understand and act on First Response Time with KPI Tree

 Sync conversation timeline data from Intercom into your warehouse and compute FRT in KPI Tree.
 Position it as a key input to CSAT and conversation abandonment rate in your metric tree.